OceanDynamicsUConn/GroupManual/code_of_conduct.md

 **If you are being harassed, notice that someone else is being harassed, or have related concerns, please immediately contact Cesar or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Cesar commits to nurturing a healthy, productive, and intellectually stimulating work environment, where all group members thrive.
+Cesar commits to nurturing a safe, healthy, productive, and intellectually stimulating work environment, where all group members thrive.
 This requires that we all be open-minded and respect the different opinions, personalities and learning styles of our fellow group members.